Naoghuman/lib-fxml/README.md

-The `Lib-FXML` library simplifies the loading of [JavaFX] relevant files (model, view, controller, .fxml, .css, .properties) and enables a standardized handling of the data flow to (from) the gui.
+The `Lib-FXML` library simplifies the loading of [JavaFX] relevant files (model, view, controller, .fxml, .css, .properties) and enables a standardized handling of the data flow to (in, from) the gui.

 Inspired by [Adam Bien]'s library [afterburner.fx], which unfortunately hasn't been developed since 2015, the library `Lib-FXML` simplifies the daily developer tasks